10 – Love on the Telephone – Head Games

 # 6 – Dirty White Boy – Head Games

-“Dirty White Boy” opens Foreigner’s 1979 album Head Games with a bravado and rebellious energy that just knocks you off your rock and roll Pumas.
-Written by Mick Jones and Lou Gramm, the song was released as the lead single from Head Games, reaching number twelve on the Billboard Hot 100.
+“Dirty White Boy” opens Foreigner’s 1979 album Head Games with a bravado and rebellious energy that knocks you off your rock and roll Pumas.
+Written by Mick Jones and Lou Gramm, the song was released as the lead single from the album Head Games and reached number 12 on the Billboard Hot 100.
 “Dirty White Boy” is an unapologetic anthem of self-identity and defiance.
-The smoking guitar work at the start of this song fuels it’s driving force of a rock and roll record that served as notice that Foreigner was not slowing down on their third album.
+The smoking guitar work at the start of this song fuels its driving force as a rock and roll record that served as notice that Foreigner was not slowing down on their third album.
 This band was becoming more legendary with every record they released.

 Read More: Foreigner’s Best Song On Each Of Their Studio Albums